MehranGhamaty/PointProcesses/README.md

 Unfortunately GD cannot properly recover true parameters when learning from a simple model.
 EM should be implemented for this to be actually functional.

+More examples can be found in the notebooks.